tommy-mor/spy/readme.md

 ## Comparison to type systems.

-In typed languages, you write an expression and get millisecond-level feedback like List<Integer>, offering instant but abstract type info.
-With spy, you eval once and get near-instant access to concrete values like [1, 2, 3, 4]—richer for exploration, though it needs that initial run.
+In typed languages, you write an expression and get millisecond-level feedback like `List<Integer>`, offering instant but abstract type info.
+With spy, you eval once and get near-instant access to concrete values like `[1, 2, 3, 4]`—richer for exploration, though it needs that initial run.
 It’s an improvement over types: instead of just knowing the shape, you see the real data and can evaluate subexpressions in context immediately.
-Think of it as trading static safety for dynamic power, bringing Clojure’s REPL workflow tantalizingly close to type-system speed with deeper insight.
+Types have other benefits that spy does not have.